Legaeldan/milestone-1/README.md

 During mobile testing, several issues arose, mainly pertaining to the nav bar.
 The way the nav items are set up, unfortunately I was unable to scale them correctly, so the code is now corrected to remove the 3rd, 4th and 6th borders on scaling, and add them correctly back after scaling back to desktop.

-I have also tested the functionality of the main logo on mobile, and while it changes on mobile, it only changes when the user clicks and holds the item.
+I have also tested the functionality of the main logo on mobile, as well as all the section dividers and final logo, and while it changes on mobile, it only changes when the user clicks and holds the item.
 I will be looking further into correcting this with Javascript to show the item when it is on screen, as opposed to held.

-All code is checked via a [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator), and I'm currently aware of an warning in the HTML, but as it's only a warning, I have decided that it's an acceptable warning due to the layout of the page.
+All code is checked via a [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator), and I'm currently aware of an warning in the [HTML](https://www.w3schools.com/html/html_intro.asp), but as it's only a warning, I have decided that it's an acceptable warning due to the layout of the page.

 <h2>Deployment</h2>